Eddy Usage

 Drive Current Calibration

-- Enter the following command in the web interface console
+- Enter the following command in the web console:

 _LDC_CALIBRATE_DRIVE_CURRENT

-- It will then start automatic drive current calibration and save the results automatically after completion
+- It will then start automatic drive current calibration and save the result upon completion

 Calibrating Height